 If you’re doing PR outreach for a tech startup then Pressfarm is an ideal media database partner for you.

-👉 We have details for 50,000 tech writers, bloggers, and influencers in many niches from the USA, Canada, Australia, and the UK
+We have the contact details of over 1 million journalists, bloggers, and influencers in many niches from the USA, Canada, Australia, and the UK

-👉 Our system is simple and easy to use yourself, but all of our packages include Account Executive support.
-Our Account Executives will build your starting list for you!
+Our system is simple and easy to use yourself, but all of our packages include Account Executive support.
+Our Account Executives will build your custom media lists for you!

-👉You can use Pressfarm for just $180 per year – that's $15 per month!
-You're paying for our database and our expertise, but not for unnecessary extras.
+You can use Pressfarm’s database for as little as as little as $180!
+You’re paying for our database and our expertise, but not for unnecessary extras.

-👉 The pricint is annual because you can't really see the benefits of PR in one month (as the publication process is usually longer than that).
-If you don't use what's included in your package and you want to leave, we'll refund you accordingly.
+We give you access to our media database for a year because you can’t really see the benefits of media outreach in four weeks (as the publication process is usually longer than that).
+If you don’t use everything in your package and you want to leave, we’ll refund you accordingly.

-If you're in the tech space and you work for a startup or an SME; if keeping costs low and saving as much time as possible are your priorities; and if you have a great story to share with potential customers and investors, Pressfarm is well worth a closer look.
+If you work for a startup or an SME; if keeping costs low and saving as much time as possible are your priorities; and if you have a great story to share with potential customers and investors, then Pressfarm is well worth a closer look.